syncfusion-content/blazor-docs/blazor/chart/chart-sorting.md

 ### Sorting By Custom Value

-Data can also be sorted based on any field in the data source by passing the field name to the [PropertyName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSorting.html#Syncfusion_Blazor_Charts_ChartSorting_PropertyName) property in [ChartSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSorting.html).
+Data can also be sorted based on any field in the data source by passing the field name to the [PropertyName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSorting.html#Syncfusion_Blazor_Charts_ChartSorting_PropertyName) property in the [ChartSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSorting.html).

 ```cshtml